Vinayak-Rajput/phishing-detection-challenge/README.md

-# AI-Powered Phishing Detection Engine
+# Automated Phishing Data Pipeline

 A complete machine learning pipeline built in Python to detect and classify phishing URLs in near real-time.
 This project leverages a multi-source data pipeline and feature engineering to train a predictive model that can identify malicious domains.